trosie3/UofODataViz_Final_Project/technology.md

 ## Dashboard
 We have been using Tableau to create a comprehensive and comprehendable presentation.
 We are integrating our slides from our Google Slides presentation into our dashboard to create a better story.
-W eare also creatively using filters within Tableau to make our presented information interactive, that way our audience can quickly have answers to questiond we may not be immidiately answering with our story
+We are also creatively using filters within Tableau to make our presented information interactive, that way our audience can quickly have answers to questions we may not be immidiately answering with our story.